Invitational Summer Institute

 One of the basic principles of the Writing Project is that to teach writing well, teachers of writing must write.
 The writing teacher’s authority must be grounded in their own personal experience as a writer who knows first-hand the struggles and satisfactions of the writer’s task.
 To this end, teachers write extensively throughout the ISI and provide helpful feedback on each other’s writing in small writing response groups which meet at least twice per week.
 Each morning of the Invitational Summer Institute begins with writing in the tradition of Julia Cameron’s morning pages.

 For the second year in a row, the NVWP is offering three Summer Institutes; we will hold an ISI in June in Spotsylvania County and two concurrent Institutes in July, one at George Mason University in Fairfax and the other at John Handley High School in Winchester.
 The three institutes run on the same model.
 All teachers may choose their site of preference (although we anticipate teachers west of Loudoun and Fauquier counties will prefer to attend the John Handley High School site, and teachers east of Loudoun and Fauquier will prefer George Mason).
 Teachers should select whichever site is more convenient for them.
 (Please note the Winchester ISI is dependent upon a minimum number of participants signing up; so, if we don’t have that number teachers who apply for the Winchester ISI will have the option to attend at Mason.)

 The ISI runs for four weeks in the summer, and fellows attend from 9:00 a.m. to 4:00 p.m.
 Mondays through Thursdays.
 Thursday evening seminars run from 4:00 p.m. to 6:30 p.m.
 Every fellow will be required to attend one session on a Friday morning (9:00 am – 1:00 pm) during the week in which that fellow presents.

-The NVWP will hold its second annual Invitational Summer Institute in Spotsylvania County from June 23 to July 19.
+The NVWP will hold its second annual Invitational Summer Institute in Spotsylvania County from June 23rd to July 18 (NOTE THIS IS A CHANGE TO THE DATE).

 This year’s Invitational Summer Institutes at George Mason University and John Handley High School will take place from July 7th through August 1st.